June 1 STRATEGY

 Let all who seek You rejoice and be glad in You; And let those who love Your salvation say continually, “Let God be magnified.”

-Sometimes when the coach speaks, we want to make sure everyone heard what he said because we think it was important.
+Sometimes when someone important speaks, we want to make sure everyone heard what he said because it was important.
 Often we will use the phrase, “Did you hear that?”
 We don’t want other people to miss this vital information.
 As important as that might be, there is another person who, when they speak, we all should listen.
 His name is God.
 Truly what He has to say is more important than what any of us will ever say.
 We all should desire to make sure that everyone is hearing what God says.
 We should turn to the person next to us and say, “Did you hear that?”

 1 Kings 3:3-4:34

 May those who wait for You not be ashamed through me, O Lord God of hosts; May those who seek You not be dishonored through me, O God of Israel,

 As a member of a group or a team, you are expected at all times to remember that and behave in such a way as to bring honor and respect to them.
 When someone’s actions reflect poorly on the group, it is a moment of shame.
 Sometimes it leads to discipline.
 You are expected to behave in a certain way.
 As a believer in Jesus, things are the same.
 As members of God’s family, our lives are to reflect His goodness to us constantly.
 When we make poor choices, it brings shame to us, our fellow believers, and the reputation of Jesus.
 Is there anything in your life that, if known, would bring shame to Him?

 1 Kings 5:1-6:38

 June 10 FINALLY